reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ```java
 ("file:/mysrc").split().tokenize("\n").to("jms:queue:myQueue")
 ```
 Here we have defined a route with a file endpoint as source and a JMS queue as destination.
-We are reading the input file, applying the processors for split and tokenize and sending each line to the JMS queue.
+We are reading files from the input folder `mysrc`, read each file by applying the split processor and tokenize contents of each file with the newline separator and sending each line to the JMS queue.

 The same route defined using Spring XML DSL looks like this :
 ```xml